stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     income_per_person = income / employees
     ```

 1. Below is a program that calculates the sum of two numbers.
 Modify the program to calculate the sum of three numbers.
-Notice the use of the function print(value1,value2,...), which allows the values to be displayed on the monitor screen.
+Notice the use of the function print(value1,value2,...), which allows the values to be printed on the monitor screen.

     ```python
     ###